 Many human behaviors are more a product of habit than conscious thought.
 Doing the same thing the same way over and over becomes instinctive.
 Practice helps us to do those things with less effort and fewer mistakes.
 As part of becoming empty-nesters my wife and I worked out a deal where she cooks and I clean up the kitchen.
-After months of having to be reminded, it finally became automatic for me to carry the dishes to the dishwasher after dinner - to the point where I feel a little uncomfortable when we're in a hurry and use paper plates!
+After months of having to be reminded, it finally became automatic for me to carry the dishes to the dishwasher after dinner - to the point where I feel a little uncomfortable when we're in a hurry and we just stack the dishes for later.

 If this sounds a lot like teaching a dog to sit or roll-over, you're right: habits are formed in a part of the brain that is common to most animals; they represent one of the most basic sorts of learned behavior.
 At least in humans these automatic behaviors are monitored and can be overridden by the more conscious parts of the brain, but the habits themselves seem to be formed in the same way in dogs and people: through simple repetition.